How will assessment work now?

 * Mastery — able to use and apply their knowledge and skills confidently

-The Standards and Testing Agency (STA) has published interim frameworks for teacher assessment for Key Stage (KS) 1 and KS 2.
-These frameworks are intended to support teachers in making accurate judgements for pupils at the end of KS1 and KS2, following the removal of levels.
+The Standards and Testing Agency (STA) has published frameworks for teacher assessment for Key Stage 1 and Key Stage 2.
+These frameworks are intended to support teachers in making accurate judgements for pupils at the end of the two Key Stages.

 SATs results will be reported as scaled scores.
-Under the new accountability system from September 2016, primary schools can choose to use an approved baseline assessment for pupils starting in reception.
-We have opted for the NFER option.
 Schools that do not use this will be judged only on attainment when these pupils reach the end of KS2.